A cat wearing any kind of clothing is outright adorable. It is the sweetest thing in the world.

-If you and your cat are outside, and you start feeling a little chilly, there is a good chance your cat is feeling that as well.
+If you and your cat are outside, perhaps going for a walk with a backpack, and you start feeling a little chilly, there is a good chance your cat is feeling that as well.
 Some cats need extra warmth in the form of clothing.
 Hairless cats have no fur to keep them warm, and a raincoat can be a good replacement.

 Other cats like Maine Coons have so much hair, and in some cases like water, so a raincoat is not really necessary.
 It is weird, you can even give these cats baths.

 How do I go about getting the sweater on my cat?

 This can be a pretty difficult task.
 The best way to do this is just to be patient, and not rush anything.